dtanglr/Primitively/README.md

 ## Quick start

-To get started, first add the [Primitively](https://www.nuget.org/packages/Primitively/) nuget package to your project by running the following command:
+To get started, first add the [Primitively](https://www.nuget.org/packages/Primitively/) NuGet package to your project by running the following command:

 ```sh
 dotnet add package Primitively --prerelease
 ```

-Open the csproj file and edit the package reference, setting ```PrivateAssets="All"```.
+Open your csproj file and edit the package reference, setting `PrivateAssets="All"`.
 The file will look something like this afterwards:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">